mariokhz/Ambxst/README.md

 - [Darsh](https://github.com/its-darsh) for not killing me when I left Fabric. u_u (Also for being a great friend and creating Fabric!
 Without Fabric, Ax-Shell wouldn't exist, so Ambxst wouldn't either.
 Thank you!)
 - [Mario](https://github.com/mariokhz) for being a great friend and showing me Quickshell!
 - [Samouly](https://github.com/N1xev) for being Samouly. :3
+- [Zen](https://github.com/wer-zen) for being a great friend and helping me when I started with Quickshell too!
 - [kh](https://www.youtube.com/watch?v=dQw4w9WgXcQ) for being an awesome human being and listening to my delusions about Ambxst. :D
 - And you, the user, for trying out Ambxst!
 You're awesome! 💖